hygieia/hygieia-aws-quickstart/README.md

 1. Clone or download this repo locally and change to the project root directory ```cd hygieia-quickstart```.
 1. Create a new file named ```deploy.properties``` by copying the existing [example.properties](example.properties).
 Modify this file to provide your environment-specific Hygieia settings and save when done.
-1. Modify the [bin/config](bin/config) file to provide the location of your S3 bucket and save when done.
+1. Modify the [bin/config](bin/config) file to provide the name of your S3 bucket and save when done.
 Optionally modify the AWS region and Stack name.
 1. From the root directory, run the command ```bin/package```.
 This merges your ```deploy.properties``` settings and generates CloudFormation files that are uploaded to S3 bucket defined in ```bin/config```.
 1. From the root directory, run the command ```bin/deploy```.
 This runs CloudFormation that provisions Hygieia in AWS and starts the services.